Wisdom from the Worst

 “I’m lovable because I did that” = Conditional self-esteem

 He coined the term musturbation to describe our irrational, rigid beliefs: “I must do this,” “They must treat me that way,” “Life must go my way.”
 These thoughts create guilt, anxiety, and shame.
-The cure?
-Accept reality—and accept yourself—as is.
+As the ancient proverb states: “Shoulda, woulda, coulda!”

 A Liberated Self, Not a Cured One